 Some of her clients have been the Saskatchewan Writers’ Guild, the Saskatoon School Board, Saskatchewan Festival of Words and Sage Hill Writing Experience, New Media Campus, Pahkisimon Nuye?áh Library System (PNLS) (in northern Saskatchewan communities) and the Oxford Learning Centre.
 She has also taught Freelance Business Skills in Film and Video class for SIAST (Wascana Campus), and writing classes at the University of Regina, Centre for Continuing Education and the Lifelong Learning Centre.

-Judith Silverthorne was the Owner/Producer of Spiral Communications Inc from 1997-2006.
-Her video production company produced television documentary shows for CBC, Bravo, and Vision TV.
+Judith Silverthorne owned and was the President and sole Producer of Spiral Communications Inc from 1997-2006 (formerly called Spiral Film Productions Inc.) This video production company produced television documentary shows for CBC, Bravo, and Vision TV.

-Judith also did the scriptwriting and various other tasks, such as director, production assistant, photographer, and was a consultant within her own company and for others.
+Judith also did the scriptwriting and various other tasks, such as director, production assistant, photographer within her own company and for others.
+She also was a consultant and primary researcher.

 In conjunction with Spiral Communications Inc., Judith produced documentaries like Roger Ing’s Utopia, and Ingrained Legacy, Splinters, a series of ten vignettes, featuring early Saskatchewan woodworkers and furniture makers, and First Visions, is a series of three vignettes, two to four minutes in length, featuring Indigenous artists living in Saskatchewan.